iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 `rdf:value`.
 That content requires a pair with *some* special key;
 the representation can't be `{ "nc:PersonGivenName" : "Peter" }`,
 because then there is no place to put the attributes.
-The special key could have some magic syntax, such as `"."`, and that would work for JSON and JSON-LD consumers.
-This guidance chooses `rdf:value`, because that results in good RDF for consumers converting the JSON-LD serialization into RDF, and still works for JSON and JSON-LD consumers.
-This is the reason for the `rdf` key in the `@context` object.
+The special key could have a magic syntax, such as `"."`, but that would only work for plain JSON consumers.
+To process the data as JSON-LD or RDF, the key must be a term mapped to an IRI.
+This guidance chooses `rdf:value` for the special key, because that makes the JSON-LD representation consistent with [NDR content of an element]({{page.ndr-href}}#section_5.6.5.2), which specifies that non-empty simple values are mapped in this way, while still working for plain JSON consumers.

 Obviously this will break if an element in the IEP has `rdf:value` as an attribute.
 Fortunately, there is no good reason to do that in a NIEM IEP.